pscott-au/mojolicious-xero-public-app-demo/README.md

 ### Configuration

     git clone https://github.com/pscott-au/mojolicious-xero-public-app-demo

     cp test_config.tpl test_config.ini

     ## edit test_config.ini to include the Xero Public App API credentials

 ### Running

     morbo ./myapp.pl

-Open browser to http://localhost:3000/main.html to see the app wrapped in a debug container.
+Open browser to [http://localhost:3000/main.html](http://localhost:3000/main.html) to see the app wrapped in a debug container.
   OR
 Open browser to http://localhost:3000/ to just see the app running without diagnostics etc.

 When you click on the 'Authorise Xero' button you should then be redirected to Xero to confirm access and redirected to an authenticated application interface.

+### Running as a Service on Debian / Ubuntu

+A quick way to create an rc.d script to run the mojo app as a system service is to use a gist as follows:

+    curl https://raw.githubusercontent.com/x13machine/ubuntu-demon-creator/master/create-demon.sh | sudo name="mojo-xero" username="peter" command="morbo /usr/local/src/mojolicious-xero-public-app-demo/myapp.pl" bash

 ## TO DO

-Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints.
-These buttons don't do anything at the moment.
+Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints. **These buttons don't do anything at the moment.**
 I am in the process of adding this functionality to retreive and provide nicely formatted data.

 ## NOTES

 This application includes a socket service that is used to provide diagnostic feedback to the main.html wrapper interface.
 This allows you to see the step-by-step protocol dialog as the Perl module negotiates the authenticated session with Xero.
 This socket layer is not required for you own applications and in the future I will provide some minimal starter applications that don't have this cruft.

+The use of websockets introduces some new issues that I will discuss in the future with regard to SSL etc. Ideally we will provide a fully worked example with a container microservice and various configuration options to proxy through requests to this etc.